How to Backtest a cBot¶

 We can see that our total returns were great.
 The robot made a total of 271 winning trades and a huge portion (33,009.55) of the total returns were generated by just one trade!
 The cBot clearly has some potential for making risky plays.

 Backtesting is a great way to ensure that your cBot performs as expected.
 Using detailed statistics and the equity chart, you can pinpoint the price moments when the robot you are testing was making the right (or the wrong) moves.
-Backtesting is also fully customizable, allowing you to train your bots in wildly different conditions.
+Backtesting is also fully customisable, allowing you to train your bots in wildly different conditions.